What are the aims of this leaflet?

 How should scabies be treated?

 Several preparations are effective in the treatment of scabies.
-Of these, permethrin cream and malathion liquid are the ones used most commonly in the U.K. It is worth checking that the preparation you have been given is one specially designed for use in scabies, as both agents are available in several formulations, some of which are useful only for head lice.
-Your doctor may suggest different preparations for women who are pregnant or breast-feeding, or for babies.
+Of these, permethrin cream and malathion liquid are used most commonly in the U.K. It is worth checking that the prescribed preparation is the one especially designed for scabies, as both agents are available in several formulations which are useful only for head lice.
+The doctor may suggest different preparations for women who are pregnant or breast-feeding, or for babies.

 Follow the instructions issued with your treatment in detail; they will be based on the following principles: